POST (HTTP): Posting data

 Efforts by some influential writers to remedy the first point began as early as 1998.
 Web application frameworks such as Ruby on Rails and others make it easier for designers to provide their users with semantic URLs.
 With regard to the second point, it is possible to use client-side scripting, or to write standalone apps, to make use of the other HTTP methods where they are relevant, but outside of this most web forms that submit or alter server data continue to use POST for the purpose.

 That is not to say that every web form should specify method="post" in its opening tag.
 Many forms are used to specify more precisely the retrieval of information from the server, without any intention of altering the main database.
 Search forms, for example, are ideally suited to having method="get" specified.

 There are times when HTTP GET is less suitable even for data retrieval.
 An example of this is when a great deal of data would need to be specified in the URL.
 Browsers and web servers can have limits on the length of the URL that they will handle without truncation or error.
-Percent-encoding of reserved characters in URLs and query strings can significantly increase their length, and while Apache HTTP Server can handle up to 4,000 characters in a URL, Microsoft Internet Explorer is limited to 2,048 characters in any URL.
+Percent-encoding of reserved characters in URLs and query strings can significantly increase their length, and while Apache HTTP Server can handle up to 4,000 characters in a URL, Microsoft Internet Explorer (which was discontinued in 2022) is limited to 2,083 characters in any URL and a maximum path length of 2,048 characters.
 Equally, HTTP GET should not be used where sensitive information, such as usernames and passwords, have to be submitted along with other data for the request to complete.
 Even if HTTPS is used, preventing the data from being intercepted in transit, the browser history and the web server's logs will likely contain the full URL in plaintext, which may be exposed if either system is hacked.
 In these cases, HTTP POST should be used.